-Assessment Issue and risk Recommendations Control weakness - payroll leavers We recommend that management consider the adequacy of Amber er in June 2017.
+Assessment Issue and risk Recommendations 0 Control weakness - payroll leavers We recommend that management consider the adequacy of Amber As part of our payroll testing we identified one individual who resigned from the Council in June 2017.
 However, their resignation form was not authorised until October 2017.
-Salary overpayments were identified in February 2018 and payments to the individual controls in place to ensure authorisation of leaver documents does not lead to payments being made to individuals once they have ceased employment.
-Management response Although we are satisfied that this error was identified by the Council, there is a risk that salary overpayments could occur if resignation documents are not authorised and actioned on a timely basis. • [] Control issue - heritage asset valuations We recommend that management consider the appropriateness of From our work performed on heritage assets and through further discussions with these insurance valuations.
-Amber management we consider that the value of heritage assets recognised on the balance Management response sheet, whilst the accounting treatment is compliant with the Code based on insurance valuations, may not be a true reflection of the value of such assets. • [] SAP - User access We recommend that management considers which users need Amber We identified a higher than expected number of system accounts and service accounts with SAP_ALL access.
+Salary overpayments were identified in February 2018 and payments to the individual controls in place to ensure authorisation of leaver documents does not lead to payments being made to individuals once they have ceased employment. were suspended.
+This has been recognised as a debtor.
+Although we are satisfied that this error was identified by the Council, there is a risk Management response that salary overpayments could occur if resignation documents are not authorised and actioned on a timely basis. • [] 2 Control issue - heritage asset valuations We recommend that management consider the appropriateness of Amber From our work performed on heritage assets and through further discussions with management we consider that the value of heritage assets recognised on the balance sheet, whilst the accounting treatment is compliant with the Code based on insurance valuations, may not be a true reflection of the value of such assets. these insurance valuations.
+Management response [] 3 SAP - User access We recommend that management considers which users need Amber We identified a higher than expected number of system accounts and service accounts with SAP_ALL access.
 SAP_ALL access provides access to all IT functions within the SAP_ALL access and removes access to this function where it is not required.
-Ambei ledger system.
+Allibei ledger system.
 Management response We also noted one member of staff who was given this access in error.
-We can confirm no manual journals have been processed by this user in 2017/18. • [] Multiple accounts assigned to a single user We recommend that management considers which users need Amber We identified a high number of users with multiple accounts within SAP.
+We can confirm no manual journals have been processed by this user in 2017/18. • [] 4 Multiple accounts assigned to a single user We recommend that management considers which users need Amber We identified a high number of users with multiple accounts within SAP.
 Whilst some of these are required for FireFighter ID purposes, it appears that some are unnecessary. multiple accounts within SAP and removes access to those where this function where is it not required.
 Management response • []